dart-lang/language/working/augmentation-libraries/feature-specification.md

     **TODO: Is this the right way to handle initializing formals?**

-*   The constructor augmentation parameters specify any default values.
+*   The augmenting constructor parameters specify any default values.
     *Default values are defined solely by the original constructor.*

 *   The original constructor is `const` and the augmenting constructor is not, or vice versa.

-*   The original constructor is a non-redirecting factory constructor and the augmenting constructor has an initializer list.
+*   The original constructor is marked `factory` and the augmenting constructor is not, or vice versa.

-    * The augmenting constructor does not need to repeat the `factory`, but augmenting a factory constructor can only create a new factory constructor by replacing the augmented constructor’s body with another. **(TODO: Just require the `factory` to be repeated.
-We happily do that for other modifiers)**

 *   The original constructor has a super initializer _(super constructor invocation at the end of the initializer list)_ and the augmenting